Bounds and extremal graphs for monitoring edge-geodetic sets in graphs: MEG-extremal graphs

-For proving that the strong product $G \boxtimes H$ is also MEG-extremal, we may use consider the above two cases first, which are exactly similar.
+For proving that the strong product $G \boxtimes H$ is also MEG-extremal, we may consider the above cases here.
+But the second case is redundant for strong product of graphs as $(u,b)$ is adjacent to $(a,y)$ and the path is no longer induced.
 That apart, we need to consider a third case, which is as follows. \begin{itemize} \item Let $ax\in E(G)$ and $by\in E(G)$.
 We know that there exists a vertex $w\in V(G)$ such that $uaxw$ is a $4$-cycle in $G$.
-Then observe that $(w,y)$ is adjacent to both $(u,b)$ and $(x,y)$. \end{itemize} Thus, by Theorem \ref{thm meg full}, $(a,b)$ is in every MEG-set of $G\Box H$, and hence $G \Box H$ is MEG-extremal. \end{proof}
+Then observe that $(w,y)$ is adjacent to both $(u,b)$ and $(x,y)$. \end{itemize}